Langford, Bedfordshire: Sport

 Langford F.C. compete in the Spartan South Midlands League Division One and play their home matches at Forde Park.
 The women's team currently compete in the South East Combination Women's League.
-A few seasons ago, they were members of the Women's Premier League, playing against teams such as Chelsea, Ipswich Town and Millwall.
+A few seasons ago, they were members of the Women's Premier League.

 King George's Field is the home of the Langford Youth football team and Langford Cricket Club.
-Langford Tennis Club has two floodlit courts and compete in the Bedfordshire LTA leagues.

-King George's Field is also the home ground for Langford Cricket Club.
-Established in 1875 the Club has been providing cricket for the enjoyment of players and families, at their current ground in Langford, for more than 60 years.

-The Club holds the ECB Clubmark approval and maintains 9 grass wickets and also has an artificial all-weather wicket, permanent three lane practice nets, mobile net, Home, Away and Officials changing rooms.

-The 2023 season sees the club compete with one adult team in the Beds Invitational Saturday Cricket League, and a one adult team in Div 4 of the Beds Country Cricket league.
-The Club enters youth teams into the Beds Youth Cricket League at development level each season.

-Community events

-An annual themed raft race is held on the Ivel in July.
-Costumed competitors are flour bombed by spectators on the river bank and bridges.
-Money is raised for local clubs.
-The village fete follows.

 Notable residents

-The late A.W.
+A.W.
 Lawrence, Professor of Archaeology at the University of Cambridge, youngest brother of T. E. Lawrence (Lawrence of Arabia), lived in Langford with his wife for a time in the 1980s.